mozilla/fxa-scrypt-helper/README.md

 Then make an http POST with a JSON body of the form:

     '{
-     "password": <your password to scrypt>,
+     "input": <your password to scrypt, in hex>, "salt": "identity.mozilla.com/picl/v1/scrypt",
-     "salt": "identity.mozilla.com/picl/v1/scrypt",
      "N": 65536,
      "r": 8,